Everest Base Camp Charity Trek - Are you ready for a challenge of a lifetime?

 Hotels (3 nights), teahouse lodges (12 nights).

-A tea house is the combination of guest house, restaurant, and social hang out.
+A tea house is the combination of a guest house, restaurant, and social hang out.
 Private rooms are available in most tea houses, except for high altitudes ones where it will be just dormitories.
 The lodges are fairly basic and the rooms are small with twin beds.
 Blankets are generally provided, while most bathrooms are shared and toilets will either be squat or western style.

 The majority of tea houses only have cold showers, however, a few may have hot water available at an additional cost.
 Nonetheless, we discourage groups from using water heated by wood, as lack of firewood in villages is a big environmental concern in Nepal.